Briefpoint

 Legal tech tools minimize the potential for human error by reducing the reliance on manual processes.

-Automated document generation, for example, ensures consistency and accuracy in legal filings, reducing the risk of mistakes that could lead to delays or negative legal outcomes.
+Automated document generation, for example, helps maintain consistency and accuracy in legal filings.
+In turn, this reduces the risk of mistakes that could lead to delays or negative legal outcomes.

-Plus, litigation analytics can help identify potential risks and outcomes based on historical data, allowing for better-informed decision-making.
+Plus, litigation analytics can help identify potential risks and outcomes based on historical data, which allows for better-informed decision-making.

 Refining Discovery and Evidence Management